 The best way to keep receipts for your business

-The CRA requires that all business records and supporting documents be kept for a period of six years from the end of the last tax year they relate to.
+The CRA requires that all business records and supporting documents be kept for six years from the end of the last tax year they relate to.

 Determining the best way to keep receipts will partially depend on whether you prefer to store paper or digital documents.